 Luckily, sticking to this process is no longer necessary.
 An automated expense management platform like Soldo can:

 Instead of forking out the money themselves, employees can use prepaid cards for business expenses with a pre-approved spending limit.

-Even better, employees make payments using company money, so there’s no need for reimbursements.
+Even better, employees will have paid using company money, so no reimbursement is necessary.